-(a) The State Board shall annually review the progress made in identified low-performing schools.
+- (a) The State Board shall annually review the progress made in identified low-performing schools.
 Notwithstanding G.S.
 115C-287.1, G.S.
-115C-325, or any other law, the State Board may dismiss personnel assigned to that school and may terminate the contract entered into on or after July 1, 1996, of any school administrator assigned to that school when:

-(1) The Board identifies that school as low-performing under G.S.
-115C-105.30;

-The Board determines that school has failed to make satisfactory improvement after the Board assigned an assistance team to it under G.S.
-115C-105.31; and

-That assistance team makes the recommendation to dismiss or to terminate the contract for one or more grounds established in G.S.
+115C-325, or any other law, the State Board may dismiss personnel assigned to that school and may terminate the contract entered into on or after July 1, 1996, of any school administrator assigned to that school when: - (1) The Board identifies that school as low-performing under G.S.
+115C-105.30; - (2) The Board determines that school has failed to make satisfactory improvement after the Board assigned an assistance team to it under G.S.
+115C-105.31; and - (3) That assistance team makes the recommendation to dismiss or to terminate the contract for one or more grounds established in G.S.
 115C-325(e)(1) for dismissal or demotion of a career teacher.

+The State Board shall adopt procedures to ensure that due process rights are afforded to persons recommended for dismissal under this subsection.
+At a minimum, these procedures shall provide for the following:

+- (1) Written notice of the assistance team's recommendations and of the grounds for dismissal. - (2) A hearing before a panel of three members of the State Board. - (3) The right to be represented by counsel. - (4) The opportunity to subpoena witnesses and documents. - (5) The opportunity to examine and cross-examine witnesses under oath.

-The State Board shall adopt procedures to ensure that due process rights, including a hearing, are afforded to persons recommended for dismissal under this subsection.
-The hearing shall be before a panel of three members of the State Board.
-Decisions of the panel may be appealed on the record to the State Board, with further right of judicial review under Chapter 150B of the General Statutes.
+- (6) The opportunity to present relevant evidence using witnesses and documents. - (7) The right to an appeal on the record to the State Board, with further right of judicial review under Chapter 150B of the General Statutes.

+The State Board also shall have the right to subpoena witnesses and documents under this subsection.
 Neither party to a school administrator contract is entitled to damages under this subsection.

-(b) The State Board may appoint an interim superintendent in a local school administrative unit:

-(1) Upon the identification of more than half the schools in that unit as low-performing under G.S.
-115C-105.30; or

-Upon the recommendation from an assistance team assigned to a school located in that unit that has been identified as low-performing under G.S.
+- (b) The State Board may appoint an interim superintendent in a local school administrative unit: - (1) Upon the identification of more than half the schools in that unit as low-performing under G.S.
+115C-105.30; or - Upon the recommendation from an assistance team assigned to a school located in that unit that has been identified as low-performing under G.S.
 115C-105.30.
 This recommendation shall be based upon a finding that the superintendent has failed to cooperate with the assistance team or has otherwise hindered that school's ability to improve.